s-draycott/to-do-list/README.md

 # A Todo list created using

 -   HTML
-    -   [] "Morning/Afternoon/Evening" this is your To-Do list for the day
+    -   [x] "Morning/Afternoon/Evening" this is your To-Do list for the day
+        -   [] EXTENSION: add sunrise, sunset and night time icon based on time of day
-    -   [] Container for API generated random fact of the day
+    -   [x] Container for API generated random fact of the day
-    -   [] Input text box for adding new To-Dos with 'submit' button
+    -   [x] Input text box for adding new To-Dos with 'submit' button
     -   [] List of alredy submited to-dos with a check marker next to it and a delete button to get rid of it
 -   SCSS (BEM!)
 -   TS
-    -   [] "Morning/Afternoon/Evening" inserted based on time of day
+    -   [x] "Morning/Afternoon/Evening" inserted based on time of day
-    -   [] Random fact of the day generated below title
+    -   [x] Random fact of the day generated below title
     -   [] To-dos with check box ticked remain on screen but have line through
     -   [] Delete button removes to-dos from the screen